Why Babies Pull Their Legs to Their Chest

-Does your baby seem like she’s trying to fold into the fetal position, pulling her legs up toward her chest?
+Does baby seem like they’re trying to fold into the fetal position, pulling their legs up toward their chest?
 It could be a sign of something going on in the abdomen.
 Read on to learn why babies pull their legs to their chest and how to ease any discomfort.

-Babies, um, toot all day long, and sometimes simply changing positions — like pulling her legs toward her chest — can help her pass that gas more comfortably.
 However, on rare occasions, pulling up the legs can be a sign of a serious medical condition called intussusception, which occurs when part of the intestine pulls into itself, like a telescope.
 This can block the passage of food and cut off blood supply to the area, and it can be very serious.
 According to the Mayo Clinic, intussusception is the most common cause of intestinal obstruction in children younger than 3, although the cause of most cases of intussusception in children is unknown.

-In most cases, your baby is simply trying to relieve herself of gas pains, and it (along with the gas) shall pass.
-However, if she’s crying loudly every few minutes and her cries are growing louder and longer, and if she has other symptoms like fever, vomiting or bloody or mucus-like stool, or appears otherwise severely out of sorts, you should immediately call your doctor, who can provide a diagnosis and suggest treatment.
+In most cases, baby is pulling up their legs simply to try to relieve themselves of gas pains, and it (along with the gas) shall pass.
+However, if they’re crying loudly every few minutes and their cries are growing louder and longer, and if they have other symptoms like fever, vomiting or bloody or mucus-like stool, or appears otherwise severely out of sorts, you should immediately call your doctor, who can provide a diagnosis and suggest treatment.

 Wendy Sue Swanson, MD, MBE, FAAP, is a pediatrician, author and media contributor.
 She is the past chief of digital innovation at Seattle Children’s Hospital and wrote the Seattle Mama Doc blog on behalf of the hospital from 2009 to 2019.
 She now blogs at wendysueswanson.com and is the author of *Mama Doc Medicine: Finding Calm and Confidence in Parenting, Child Health and Work-Life Balance.
 Follow her on Instagram @drwendysueswanson.*